jbush001/NyuziProcessor/tools/emulator/README.md

   execution point.
 - Debugger only currently works with four threads enabled.
 There are a few hardcoded assumptions of four threads in remote-gdb.c.
+- The debugger does not work with virtual memory enabled.

 ### Tracing